-Skin sensitizers are substances with the potential to cause allergic contact dermatitis, and skin sensitization is the process by which a sensitizer induces the development of allergic contact dermatitis.
+Skin sensitizers are substances with the potential to cause allergic contact dermatitis (ACD), and skin sensitization is the process by which a sensitizer induces allergic contact dermatitis.

 The biological pathway leading to skin sensitization is well-characterized and thus is a promising area for the near-term development of testing strategies that do not require the use of animals.
 ICCVAM and NICEATM scientists are developing computational models that use chemical property information and non-animal test data to predict testing outcomes for the murine local lymph node assay (LLNA), the standard animal test to identify potential skin sensitizers.

 NICEATM is collaborating with industry scientists to develop an integrated decision strategy that will allow consideration of all available information, including results from multiple test methods and a test substance’s physical or chemical properties, to support decisions on additional testing needs and hazard classification for skin sensitizers.

 NICEATM and ICCVAM organized a workshop in 2011 to provide stakeholders with information about ICCVAM-recommended alternative test methods for assessing ACD hazard potential.
 The workshop reviewed best practices for testing chemicals and products for ACD potential using methods and approaches that replace, reduce, and refine animal use.

 ICCVAM has evaluated several versions of the LLNA.
 Compared to guinea pig methods originally used to identify skin sensitizers, the LLNA: